68 Sights in Brno, Czechia (with Map and Images)

 Show sight on map

-Bílá hora v Brně is a hill in the Šlapanice Uplands located above the former village of Juliánov, in the Brno-Židenice city district, in the cadastral area of Židenice, covered with forest-park vegetation.
-At its top is the Memorial to the Founding of the Workers' Movement.
-From the top there is a good view of Brno, which was used by the German army during the Second World War to build several observation posts to monitor Allied air raids on the industrial areas of eastern Brno.
+Bílá hora in Brno is a hill in the Šlapanice Uplands located above the former village of Juliánov, in the territory of the Brno-Židenice district, in the cadastral area of Židenice, covered with forest-park-type vegetation.
+At the top of it is the Monument to the Founding of the Workers' Movement.
+From the top there is a good view of Brno, which was used by the German army during World War II to build several observation posts to monitor Allied air raids on the industrial areas of eastern Brno.
 The smaller southern part of the hill has the status of a natural monument.

 Wikipedia: Bílá hora (Brno) (CS)